TrevorBrandtIT/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we'll create a couple of users, their names will be Ken and Karen.
+Users represent the customers.
 In the top right hand corner, switch to the Agent Panel.
 From the Agent Panel, click on the Users Tab, and then click on "Add User".
 Fill out the email and full name fields.
 </p>
 <br />